HadrienGardeur/read-aloud-best-practices/voice-selection.md

 - But users should always be free to select the voice that they prefer, ideally using a contextualized voice list to avoid displaying hundreds of voices.
 - Voice preferences should be saved per language for all publications, to make sure that the user doesn't need to re-select a voice whenever they open a new publication.
 - Additional language packs are usually hidden fairly deep in system settings, where users are not likely to find them.
 On platforms where deep linking into system settings is possible, it's a good idea to include a link from your read aloud settings to these additional voice packs.

-## Offline availability

-On most platforms, the best voices tend to require an online connection to manage the playback of an utterance.

-While this can be great for the overall listening experience, relying strictly on online voices can be problematic:

-- Users can be temporarily offline, which would restrict their ability to use the read aloud feature.
-- If they're on a limited data plan, this could trigger additional costs or block the read aloud feature once the data cap has been reached.
-- In an environment with a very high latency, the use of online voices could negatively impact the overall experience.

-The following APIs return information about offline availability:

-- On the Web, [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices) returns this information reliably in the [`localService`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice/localService) property for each voice.
-- On Android and Chrome OS, this information is available as a method for [each voice](https://developer.android.com/reference/kotlin/android/speech/tts/Voice) using [`isNetworkConnectionRequired()`](https://developer.android.com/reference/kotlin/android/speech/tts/Voice#isNetworkConnectionRequired()).
-In addition, voices also include an estimated network latency (with 5 different values, from very low to very high).

-In native apps on Apple devices, this informations is missing [from the fields describing a voice](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice#2857908) since all voices are available offline (as long as they have been downloaded).

-**Recommendations:**

-- Users should be able to easily identify voices that require a connection.
-- If an application defaults to an online voice, it should also fallback automatically to an offline voice without requiring additional user input.
-- Users should be free to easily disable all online voices, which should impact the default voice and the list of voices displayed to the user.
-- 💡Should we also recommend a fallback to an offline voice if the user selected an online voice?
-If not, should the application warn the user that their preferred voice is unavailable offline?

 ## Language and regional preferences